Saqi (actor): Career

 Saqi could speak more than 10 languages and his ability to speak English fluently helped him gain a small role in an international film Bhowani Junction (1956) which was partly shot in Lahore and starred Ava Gardner.
 His first Urdu film Ilteja was released in 1955.
 He appeared in a leading role along with Nighat Sultana in the movie Lakhpati (1958).
 In 1959, he played a role of a snake charmer in the film Nagin.
 Another important film in his career was the 1967 release Lakhon Mein Aik.
 He was mostly cast in character and villain roles.

 Saqi worked in over 500 Urdu, Punjabi, Sindhi, and Pashto films.
 He also produced two films, Paapi (1968) and Hum Log (1970), but they couldn't get box office success.
 He also played significant roles in TV plays like Deewarein, Jungle, and Gardish.
 He introduced two male playback singers Mujeeb Aalam and Masood Rana to Lollywood films.
 His last film Dushmani was released in 1990, four years after his death.

 Personal life and death

-From his first marriage, Saqi had two girls and four sons.
+From his first marriage, Saqi had two daughters and four sons.
 Later, he also married the actress Yasmeen Khan who used to work in Pashto films.
 Saqi died on 22 December 1986.

-Saqi was also a close friend of Pakistani popular villain actor Mustafa Qureshi.
+Saqi was a close friend of Mustafa Qureshi, who is famous for playing villain in Pakistani films.